GoogleCloudPlatform/pgadapter/README.md

 # Google Cloud Spanner PostgreSQL Adapter

-## Introduction
-Spanner-PGAdapter is a simple, MITM, forward, non-transparent proxy, which translates Postgres wire protocol into the Cloud Spanner equivalent.
-By running this proxy locally, any Postgres client (including the SQL command-line client PSQL) should function seamlessly by simply pointing its outbound port to the this proxy's inbound port.
-For the time being, we only support PSQL versions 11, 12, 13, and 14.

-Additionally to translation, this proxy also concerns itself with authentication and to some extent, connection pooling.
-Translation for the most part is simply a transformation of the [PostgreSQL wire protocol](https://www.postgresql.org/docs/8.2/protocol-message-formats.html) except for some cases concerning PSQL, wherein the query itself is translated.

-Simple query mode and extended query mode are supported, and any data type supported by Spanner is also supported.
-Items, tables and language not native to Spanner are not supported, unless otherwise specified.

-Though the majority of functionality inherent in most PostgreSQL clients (including PSQL and JDBC) are included out of the box, the following items are not supported:
-* Functions
-* COPY <table_name> TO ...
-* COPY <table_name> FROM <filename | PROGRAM program>
-* Prepared Statement DESCRIBE
-* SSL
-* PSQL meta-commands not included in this list (i.e.: these are supported):
-  * `\d <table>`
-  * `\dt <table>`
-  * `\dn <table>`
-  * `\di <table>`
-  * `\l`

-COPY <table_name> FROM STDIN is supported.
+Google Cloud Spanner PGAdapter is a proxy which translates the PostgreSQL wire-protocol into the Cloud Spanner equivalent for Cloud Spanner databases [that use the PostgreSQL dialect](https://cloud.google.com/spanner/docs/postgresql-interface).

+PGAdapter has been tested and can be used with the following clients:
+1. `psql`: Versions 11, 12, 13 and 14 are supported.
+See [psql support](docs/psql.md) for more details.
+2. `JDBC`: Versions 42.x and higher are partly supported.
+See [JDBC support](docs/jdbc.md) for more details.
+3. `pgx`: Version 4.15 and higher have limited support.
+See [pgx support](docs/pgx.md) for more details.

+Other drivers and tools have not been specifically tested and are not known to work with PGAdapter.

 ## Usage
-The PostgreSQL adapter can be started both as a Docker container, a standalone process as well as an in-process server.
+The PostgreSQL adapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java applications).

 ### Docker